raspberrypilearning/hello-world-editor/en/step_4.md

 line_highlights: 9-12
 ---

-#Put function definitions under here
+# Function definitions

-def roll_dice(): #Don't forget the colon at the end of this line
+def roll_dice(): # Don't forget the colon at the end of this line
-  print(python, 'can make a', dice)
+  print(python, 'can make a 🎲')
   print('You rolled a', randint(1, 6))

 --- /code ---